iCliniq Logo

 In the attached peripheral smear report, normocytic normochromic anemia is seen, which means red blood cell size and hemoglobin content are not disturbed.

 Normocytic normochromic anemia is usually seen in infections and kidney disease.
-So, your anemia is due to kidney disease and infective component.
+So, your anemia is due to kidney disease and an infective component.

 I hope this helps.